Linkumori/Linkumori-Addon/privacy-policy-cli.md

 ## Network Requests & Third-Party Services

 `data/url-config.json` was added for our own purposes.
-Network requests are made only when we select online mode( our configured data/url-config.json) for clarification you delete or edit that json) or use a signed-build workflow.
+Before using this tool, you should either delete or edit `data/url-config.json` to reflect your own needs — the distributed file is our configuration, not a recommendation.
+Network requests are made only when you select online mode or use a signed-build workflow.

 **Rules source (online mode only)**
-Contacted when you choose "Choose a merge mode → Online."
+This endpoint is contacted when you select **Online** under the merge mode prompt.
 The default points to a GitHub-hosted ClearURLs rules source.
 If you modify `url-config.json`, the CLI contacts your configured URL instead.
 - [GitHub Terms of Service](https://docs.github.com/en/site-policy/github-terms/github-terms-of-service)
 - [GitHub Privacy Statement](https://docs.github.com/en/site-policy/privacy-policies/github-general-privacy-statement)